Giddybyte/Coursework-2-Machine-learning-project/README_updated.txt

 #Ensure the GPU runtime is selected when running code 1.0 when running Keras functions

-# Alternaive Data Collection
+# Accessing Data
 '''
-The data set can be obtained from many sources.
-The following is one method to download the data as a tar.gz file which wil then need to be unzipped
+# Method 1: The data  can be obtained from many sources.
+The following is one method to
+download the data as a tar.gz file which wil then need to be unzipped

 '''